AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 1. Add a unique **Prompt Name**; used to identify the prompt within **Prompt Templates**.
    1. A new, and unique, name creates a new prompt template.
-   1. An existing name overwrites that prompt, a message is shown.
+   1. An existing name overwrites that prompt; a message is shown.
 1. Optionally add a description.
 1. Activate, or deactivate, the option **Shared across organization**, depending on whether the prompt should be private to you, or made available across your IMS organization.
 This status is shown in the [resulting card shown in the Prompt Templates](#select-prompt).
 1. **Save** the prompt; or **Cancel** the action.